 The Journey of an English Oak

-As well as a 30-year history of creativity and craftsmanship, Silverlining is known for sourcing materials with an interesting provenance, including a remarkable English brown burr oak tree.
-It was planted in 1773 to celebrate the birth of George Howard, 6th Earl of Carlisle, whose descendants still live at Castle Howard.
-Set within 1,000 acres of breathtaking landscape in North Yorkshire, England, this magnificent 18th century residence has featured in many film and television productions, including Brideshead Revisited.
+With almost 40 years of creativity and craftsmanship, Silverlining is known for sourcing materials with rich provenance—none more remarkable than an English brown burr oak tree planted in 1773 to mark the birth of George Howard, 6th Earl of Carlisle.
+His descendants still reside at Castle Howard, a magnificent 18th-century estate nestled within 1,000 acres of North Yorkshire, which has featured in many film and television productions, including Brideshead Revisited.

-It is often said that great oaks from little acorns grow but who would have thought that a humble acorn planted within the grounds of one of Britain’s finest stately homes during the 18th century would eventually become the spectacular heart of a unique 21st century table aboard a yacht on the other side of the world in New Zealand – what a journey!
+It is often said that great oaks from little acorns grow.
+Who would have imagined that a single acorn, planted in one of Britain’s great estates in the 18th century, would one day become the heart of a unique yacht table on the other side of the world—what a journey!

 Subscribe to our newsletter